Tim Mayleben is President and Chief Executive Officer and has been a member of our board of directors since February 2010.

 Antonio currently serves as a member of the Institute of Medicine of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.

 He is also a past president of the International Atherosclerosis Society and a past president of the American Heart Association.
+He is the current president of the National Lipid Association.

 He was a member of the board of directors of Aegerion Pharmaceuticals, Inc. until December 2, 2016, when it merged to form Novelion Therapeutics, Inc. (NASDAQ: NVLN).